Suraj370/chatbot-platform-assignment/README.md

 # Chatbot Platform

-A full-stack chatbot platform built with Deno, React, and Gemini AI.
+A full-stack chatbot platform built with Bun, React, and Gemini AI.

 ## Features